 If you aren’t able to exempt your refund, the next step would be to look at the timing of your filing.
 This option will only be viable for those that aren’t rushed and have more flexibility for filing.
 You simply can wait until after you receive your refund and spend it.
 Do remember, however, purchasing an asset will still put you at risk for surrendering said purchase after filing.
 The best way to spend your refund is on living expenses – food, gas, rent, etc.

-If you’re considering filing for Chapter 7 bankruptcy, contact Milwaukee bankruptcy lawyer Michael Burr.
+If you’re considering filing for Chapter 7 bankruptcy, or are having problems paying taxes, contact Milwaukee bankruptcy lawyer Michael Burr.
 With over 20 years of bankruptcy experience, Attorney Burr will help you have the most successful bankruptcy possible.